medelfor/surreal-docs-documentation/surdocs/docs/reference/cli/generate.md

 Expects that in `surreal.json`, `version` field is filled with a [SemVer](https://semver.org/ "Semantic versioning")-compatible version.
 More info about `version` in [surreal.json reference](docs/surreal-json#code-version-code).

+In case such version is already deployed and exists in the Cloud, before deployment the Cloud version will be purged and created anew.

 ###### `-h`, `--help` - show the help

 Shows help regarding the command.